ovh/docs/pages/web/hosting/htaccess_url_rewriting_using_mod_rewrite/guide.en-au.md

 - a visitor who enters your URL in “HTTP” directly to your website’s URL in “HTTPS”
 - all of the URLs used for your website to a specific folder or file
-- a visitor who enters your URL without “www” directly to the URL of your website with “www”.
+- a visitor who enters your URL without “www” directly to the URL of your website with “www”

 The **mod_rewrite** offers an infinite number of possibilities.
 Below are some of the most common use cases.